 Hadi and Prime Minister Khaled Bahah resigned in January under Houthi pressure, a few months after the rebels entered the capital with guns blazing, demanding greater political influence.

 Houthis are Shiite Muslims who have long felt marginalized in the majority Sunni Muslim country.
-They had been at war with the central government for more than a decade, but their entry into Sanaa in September brought things to a head, sparking battles that left than 300 people dead before a ceasefire was agreed that month.
-Houthis then pressured Hadi and Bahah to step down last month after the pair refused to agree to certain political demands.
+They had been at war with the central government for more than a decade, but their entry into Sanaa in September brought things to a head, sparking battles that left than 300 people dead before a ceasefire was agreed to that month.
+Houthis then pressured Hadi to step down last month after he refused to agree to certain political demands.

-The Houthis' takeover of Sanaa stunned governments of Western nations, which, along with other countries, pulled out diplomatic staff this month.
+The Houthis’ takeover of Sanaa stunned governments of Western nations, which pulled out diplomatic staff this month.

 Houthis arrest own security personnel after escape

-As part of an investigation into Hadi's escape, Houthis on Saturday arrested dozens of their own security personnel who were responsible for watching him, the senior Houthi official said.
+As part of an investigation into Hadi’s escape, Houthis on Saturday arrested dozens of their own security personnel who were responsible for watching him, a senior Houthi official said.

-Houthis arrested two people connected to Hadi -- his media secretary Yahya Al Arassi and Hadi's private physician -- after his escape, one of Hadi's advisers said.
+Houthis arrested two people connected to Hadi – his media secretary Yahya Al Arassi and his private physician – after his escape, one of Hadi’s advisers said.

 A senior official with a Sunni political party opposed to the Houthi takeover said that he backs Hadi’s claim to the presidency.